Sarah T. Barrows: Education and career

 Sarah T. Barrows received her B.L. from Iowa State College in 1891 and her M.A. from Cornell in 1893.
 She received a certificate of proficiency in phonetics from the University of Marburg in (1908).
-She continued her studies in phonetics at the University of Hamburg (1914) and the University of Munich (1915).
+She continued her studies in phonetics at the University of Hamburg (1914) and the Ludwig-Maximilians-Universität München (1915).

 Barrows held a number of academic positions during the course of her career.
-She was Assistant Professor of German at the Ohio State University from 1907/1908 until 1919/1920.
+She was an assistant professor of German at the Ohio State University from 1907/1908 until 1919/1920.
 She was the Director of Teaching English to Foreigners at the San Francisco State Teachers' College from 1920 to 1923.
 As part of an immigrant education program there, she helped develop a handbook for teachers of immigrants for the California Department of Public Instruction, Division of Immigrant Education, called English Pronunciation for Foreigners (Barrows 1922).
 The booklet contains techniques for teaching English-language pronunciation to recent immigrants, specifically those with Italian, Spanish, Scandinavian, Slavic, Japanese, and Chinese language backgrounds.
 In 1924 she was hired to teach phonetics and supervise a speech clinic by the newly formed Speech Department at Iowa State University, one of the first ones founded in the United States.
 Her being hired to this position is considered a landmark in the development of the scientific study and treatment of speech disorders.
 In 1928 she moved to San Jose State College, where she taught until 1930.
 She appears to have regularly taught phonetics at summer sessions at the University of California-Berkeley from 1928 through, at least, 1943.
 By 1949 she was retired and living in Saratoga, California.